romana/romana.github.io/try/kubernetes.md

 #### Coming Soon

-Romana supports Kubernetes v1.2 which includes support for the [Container Network Interface](https://github.com/appc/cni ) (CNI).
-Development is currently taking place on the Romana [romana/core/cni]( https://github.com/romana/core/tree/cni) branch.
+Support for Kubernetes v1.2 is currently under development.
+Visit our [Slack Channel](http://romana.slack.com) for the latest status.